neondatabase/website/content/docs/introduction/branching.md

 A compute endpoint allows you to connect to the branch from a client or application and is read-write.

-Your Neon project's primary branch has a compute endpoint by default.
+Your Neon project's primary branch has a compute endpoint, by default.

 To connect to a database in a branch from a client or application, you must connect to the branch's compute endpoint.
 For more information connecting to a branch, see [Connect to a branch](/docs/manage/branches#connect-to-a-branch).